Summary

 Contributions

-Employer contributions are 30.4% of income up to €4495 per month, and employee contributions are 6.45% of the same capped income.
-Maximum employer contributions are therefore around €16,400 per year, and employee contributions €3,500.
+Employer contributions are 32.15% of monthly income between €1,381 and €5,101 per month, and employee contributions are 6.48% of the same income.

 Treaties

-Given the capped cost of Spanish social security and the generally good level of social welfare benefits, assignment planning to avoid the having to use the treaty provisions to remain insured at home is, while not widespread, used for some higher paid expatriates.
+Given the largely capped cost of Spanish social security and the generally good level of social welfare benefits, assignment planning to avoid having to use the treaty provisions to remain insured at home is, while not widespread, used for some higher paid expatriates.

 Exemptions